-Forster Heating can provide the quick, effective mini-split repair in Auburn you deserve.
+Forster Heating can provide the prompt, effective mini-split repair in you deserve.
 Our technicians are familiar with all the mini-split AC smells you might encounter.
 To help you protect your HVAC system, we’d like to share some of the most common smells and what they might mean.

 1. Musty or Moldy Smell

-A mini-split AC musty smell is most often a telltale sign of mold growth.
+A mini-split AC musty smell is most often a telltale sign of mold spores.
 You may describe it as stale or similar to dirty socks.
-Mold and mildew are problematic for mini-split systems, and professional cleaning is typically required.
+Mold and mildew are problematic for mini-split systems, and professional cleaning is often required.
 Spores could circulate through the entire home if components like the air handler are affected.

 2. Fishy or Rotten Smell